 Many of the physical items in our collection were donated to nursing libraries/facilities around the world, after careful consideration of each organization’s merit and needs.
 This was done to ensure that the gifts to the VHL are still fulfilling a valued service in areas where nurses and nursing students have been underserved.
-The remaining items have been kept on display at STTI headquarters or added to the STTI archives at the Indiana University Purdue University Indianapolis University Library in the Ruth Lilly Special Collections and Archives.
+The remaining items have been kept on display at Sigma headquarters or added to the Sigma archives at the Indiana University Purdue University Indianapolis University Library in the Ruth Lilly Special Collections and Archives.

-Where are the STTI archives located?
+Where are the Sigma archives located?

 The archival records of the Honor Society of Nursing, Sigma Theta Tau International are held at IUPUI University Library in the Ruth Lilly Special Collections and Archives.
 For more information please click here.

 I would like to add a link to the resource tab located on the Henderson Repository homepage.
 How do I do that?

 In order to have a link placed on the Henderson Repository Resources tab, the requestor must be a well-established professional nursing and/or health organization, or governmental agency, and the linked material must be related to the field of nursing, nurse education, and/or nursing research to be accepted for inclusion.

 Requests should be sent to firstname.lastname@example.org.

 The addition or deletion of resource links is solely at the discretion of the Henderson Repository.
 Links to advertising/promotional materials and topics considered inflammatory or controversial by the Henderson Repository and/or Sigma are prohibited.

 Are you the official library/archive for Virginia Henderson?